 A test against the lifetime allowance is done when there’s a benefit crystallisation event.
 There’s several benefit crystallisation events, the most common of which are:

-A lifetime allowance charge can only apply when the value of your pension savings at a benefit crystallisation event is over the lifetime allowance.
-So, if you have pension savings of £2,000,000, there’s no charge at that point but if you crystallise all of your pension savings, there will be an lifetime allowance charge on the excess of £926,900 (£2,000,000 - £1,073,100).
+A lifetime allowance charge can only apply when the value of an individual's pension savings at a benefit crystallisation event is over the lifetime allowance.
+So, if they have pension savings of £2,000,000, there’s no charge at that point.
+But if they crystallise all of their pension savings, there will be a lifetime allowance charge on the excess of £926,900 (£2,000,000 - £1,073,100).

 The crystallised value for a defined contribution scheme is the amount of the fund taken, for a defined benefit scheme it’s 20 x the pension taken plus the tax-free cash.

-If you crystallise benefits above the lifetime allowance, there’s a lifetime allowance charge.
-It can therefore be seen as a tax on pension savings growth, both growth resulting from contributions and investment returns.
+If an individual crystallises benefits above the lifetime allowance, there’s a lifetime allowance charge.
+It can therefore be seen as a tax on pension savings growth; growth resulting from contributions and growth on investment returns.

-It depends on how you take the benefits.
+It depends on how the individual takes their benefits.
 Any excess over the lifetime allowance can be taken as a lump sum (a lifetime allowance excess lump sum) and the charge is 55%.

 Alternatively, the excess can be used to provide an income, by either a pension annuity or income drawdown.
 The charge is then 25% but of course any pension instalments or withdrawals made will be taxed at the individual’s marginal rate of income tax.
-If the individual pays income tax at 40%, the tax ‘take’ is similar.
+If the individual pays income tax at 40%, the tax ‘take’ is similar to taking the benefits as a lump sum.
 If the individual pays income tax at 20% the tax take is less.

-When the member takes benefits or reaches age 75, both the member and the scheme administrator are jointly liable for paying the charge but normally the scheme administrator will deduct the charge from the pension fund and pay it to HMRC.
+When an individual takes benefits or reaches age 75, both the individual and the scheme administrator are jointly liable for paying the charge but normally the scheme administrator will deduct the charge from the pension fund and pay it to HMRC.

 Not everyone takes all their benefits at the same time.
-Someone could be a member of several pension schemes and crystallise them at different times or a defined contribution scheme could be crystallised in stages.
+An individual could have several pension plans and crystallise them at different times or a defined contribution plan could be crystallised in stages.

 Each benefit crystallisation event uses up a proportion of the lifetime allowance that applies at the time.

-Every time someone crystallises pension savings, they’re asked by the scheme administrator what percentage of the lifetime allowance they’ve already used up.
+Every time an individual crystallises pension savings, they’re asked by the scheme administrator what percentage of the lifetime allowance they’ve already used up.

-The scheme administrator then calculates the percentage of the lifetime allowance this crystallisation has used up and issues a lifetime allowance statement to this effect to the individual.
+The scheme administrator then calculates how much of the lifetime allowance this crystallisation has used up and issues a lifetime allowance statement to this effect to the individual.
 If the crystallisation uses up more than the remaining lifetime allowance, the scheme administrator will ask the individual whether they want to take the excess as a lump sum or pension and deduct the appropriate charge.

 See our article Benefit crystallisation events and the lifetime allowance charge for examples.

-The percentage used up is always based on the lifetime allowance in the tax year the benefit crystallisation event happens and the balance left is always applied to the lifetime allowance at the next benefit crystallisation event.
+On the lifetime allowance statement the percentage used up is always based on the lifetime allowance in the tax year the benefit crystallisation event happens, and the balance left is always applied to the lifetime allowance at the next benefit crystallisation event.

-Equally, once they’ve used up 100% of the lifetime allowance, all further benefit crystallisation events are chargeable – there’s no further lifetime allowance available because the lifetime allowance has increased.
+Equally, once they’ve used up all of the lifetime allowance, all further benefit crystallisation events are chargeable – there’s no further lifetime allowance available even if the lifetime allowance increases.

-This is a benefit crystallisation event, or to be accurate is one of several benefit crystallisation events depending on the benefit taken.
+This is a benefit crystallisation event, or to be accurate, is one of several benefit crystallisation events depending on the way the benefits are taken.

-Where beneficiary drawdown is available and a lifetime allowance charge is due, it doesn’t make any sense for the excess over the lifetime allowance to be taken as a lump sum.
-That will attract a lifetime allowance charge of 55%.
-If the death benefit is taken as beneficiary drawdown, the charge will be 25% and the entire drawdown fund can be taken as a lump sum at any time.
-Of course if death had been after 75, the withdrawals will attract an income tax liability at the beneficiary’s marginal rate.
+Where beneficiary drawdown is available and a lifetime allowance charge is due, it doesn’t make any sense for the excess over the lifetime allowance to be taken as a lump sum if the deceased is under age 75.
+This is because it will attract a lifetime allowance charge of 55% on the excess.
+If the death benefit is taken as beneficiary drawdown, the charge will be only 25%, saving 30%, and the entire drawdown fund can be taken at any time.
+Of course, if death had been after 75, the withdrawals will attract an income tax liability at the beneficiary’s marginal rate.

 The liability for paying any lifetime allowance charge falls on the recipient, not the scheme administrator.
 The charge is calculated by the Executor of the Estate as only they will know what other untested benefits the deceased had.